Agencies Responsible for regulating drones in the Kingdom of Eswatini (Swaziland)

 There are currently no certification standards approved by SWACAA for RPAS/UAV/Drones.
 While there are local and international activities to develop certification standards for these PAS/UAV/Drones, temporary compliance alternatives are being used.

-Swaziland is in many aspects, especially regarding legislation.
-Currently, only rules for drones below a weight of 1.5 kilograms can be found.
+Swaziland is in the early stages of development in many aspects, especially regarding legislation.
+Currently, only rules for drones below a minimum of 1.5 kilograms can be found.

 Address your Letter of intent to the Director-General SWACAA